ykztawas/Weakly-Supervised-Affordance-Detection/README.md

 To reproduce our results on the CAD 120 affordance dataset, follow these steps:

-1. To train the model, adjust the paths in solver_release.prototxt and train_release.prototxt located in deeplabv2_extension/exper/CAD/config/DESIRED_ARCHITECTURE.
+1. Adjust the paths in solver_release.prototxt and train_release.prototxt located in deeplabv2_extension/exper/CAD/config/DESIRED_ARCHITECTURE.
 In solver_release.protxt: Adjust train_net:PATH_TO_TRAIN_RELEASE.PROTOTXT, snapshot_prefix:PREFIX_FOR_TRAINED_MODELS
 In train_release.protxt: Adjust input source in the ImageSegData layer.

 2. Train your model using the standard caffe train command using init.caffemodel as initialisation.